glimpse-editor/getglimpse-web/content/posts/kicking-off-a-new-year.md

 ## Thank you
 We would like to take this opportunity to thank everyone that stuck with us through the four months our project was vaporware, and particularly those of you who continue to donate your time, money and ideas to our project today.
 It means a lot to all of us that work on Glimpse Image Editor, and we are doing our best to push this project to the next level and keep developing it.

 Our aim is still to try out new ideas and bring new people into the world of free software.
-It's still very possible that we could fail miserably, and there are many people in the free software community that we will never win over, but we are committed to deliver on our promises as best we can and hope we continue make our community proud to support us.
+It's still very possible that we could fail miserably, and there are many people in the free software community that we will probably never win over, but we are committed to deliver on our promises as best we can and hope we can continue make our community proud to support us.